parker-howell/micromethods/lectures/optimization-notes.md

 x = Optim.minimizer(result)
 ```

-Note: In Julia, we're using the Optim.jl package which provides similar functionality to MATLAB's optimization toolbox.
-The interface is slightly different but achieves the same goal.
+*Note: In Julia, we're using the Optim.jl package which provides similar functionality to MATLAB's optimization toolbox.
+The interface is slightly different but achieves the same goal.*

 ## Newton Raphson Method

+Now let's consider popular gradient-based methods.
+Starting with the most "first-principles" approach.

 * Use successive quadratic approximations to the objective.
 * Hope is that the max of the approximants converges to the max of the objective.
-* This is the EXACT same principle as the Newton root-finding routine.
+* This is the EXACT same principle as the Newton root-finding routine (recall linear approximations).
-  * Just apply Newton's for root-finding to the gradient.
+  * Sort of just like applying Newton's for root-finding to the gradient of our objective.

 ### Iterative procedure: